StealthyPanda/hermes/README.md

 The JSON file the following (and only) settings for building the project:

 - `"compiler"` : The compiler used for building; defaults to `g++` (not included) or uses the full path provided to compiler binary.
 - `"inputs"` : Input files for the project; list of paths to the `.cpp` files.
-Can be absolute or relative paths, and to include all files in a folder use `"folderpath/*"` syntax.
+Can be absolute or relative paths, and to include all files in a folder use `"folderpath/*"` syntax; this contains all `.cpp` files both internal and external to the project directory.
-- `"includes"` : List of all the include files; syntax follows that of `"inputs"`
+- `"includes"` : List of all the include files' folder paths; syntax follows that of `"inputs"`; this contains header files outside of your project directory.
 - `"output"` : Output file name; defaults to `*first_input_file_name*_output.exe`
 - `"run"` : Optional setting, if set `true` the build output is automatically launched after building; defaults to `false`
 - `"flags"` : List of any additional flags; these flags are added to the final compiler command as is.